 With a thoughtful and convenient display once your food arrives, you can encourage team-building and facilitate one-on-one conversations.
 Sharing food is a great way to encourage casual conversation and meaningful connections for your team, so think in advance about the setup.
 Schedule your food to arrive 15 minutes before the start time of your meeting or event, so you can set everything up beforehand.
 Know exactly where you plan to put the food out when it arrives.
 The ideal spot is one that doesn’t disrupt the agenda, but still allows for functional flow if people return to the station during the meeting.
 If you can, place food in two different areas to help divide the group and prevent throngs of hungry people from crowding one area at once.

 Lastly, don’t forget to solicit feedback from your group regarding the catering service.
 Use the same online polls you used to take orders, and ask your group to rate the food or leave comments.
 Keep their responses as a part of your list so you can look back the next time you need lunch ideas for a work meeting.
-If an order was particularly successful, you can quickly re-order the same meal on ezCater through your previous orders.
+If a lunch order was particularly successful, you can quickly re-order the same meal on ezCater through your previous orders.

 There are ways to execute a flawless work meeting even in the most urgent of time frames.
 Considering your specific office preferences and knowing how to streamline ordering so everyone gets what they need is just one way you’ll rock that next work lunch.